 If you visit a health care provider that does not accept Medicare assignment, this means that they do not accept Medicare reimbursement as payment in full for their services.
 These providers are allowed to charge you up to 15% more than the Medicare-approved amount for their services.
 You are responsible for paying these costs out of your own pocket.
 Medigap Plan G and Plan F both cover Part B excess charges in full.

 - Foreign travel emergency care

-To be eligible for Medicare Supplement insurance, you must be:
+In order to be eligible for a Medicare Supplement plan, you must be:

 - Enrolled in Medicare Parts A & B (Original Medicare)

 - 65 or older, or have a disability

 If you are under the age of 65 but qualify for Medicare because of a disability, you may or may not be able to purchase a Medigap plan, depending on where you live.

 Certain states require insurance companies to sell Medigap to people under 65, but this is not a federal requirement.
 Insurance companies in some states may not sell Medigap plans to people under age 65, even if you qualify for Medicare Part A and Part B because of a disability.

 Medigap is accepted by any health care provider who accepts Medicare insurance.
 Medigap may be purchased and used in the following areas:

 - Every U.S. state and the District of Columbia